CMC-1 surfaces via osculating M\"{o}bius transformations between circle patterns

-We then show that our construction generalizes the previous integrable system approach.
-Previous construction relies on solutions to the discrete Toda-type equation.
-Given such a solution, we show that it canonically induces a 1-parameter family of cross ratios.
-Such a family includes many pairs of circle patterns with the same shear coordinates (Theorem \ref{thm:inttoda}).
-The resulting discrete CMC-1 surfaces include the ones by Hertrich-Jeromin \cite{Hertrich-Jeromin2000} in the integrable system approach.
+Our construction generalizes the integrable system approach in \cite{Hertrich-Jeromin2000}.
+There, the construction relies on solutions to the discrete Toda-type equation (See Definition \ref{def:Toda}).
+We shall illustrate how the solutions related to our construction.
+Indeed for every such solution, we show that it induces a 1-parameter family of circle patterns, which contains many pairs of circle patterns with cross ratios satisfying $|X|\equiv|\tilde{X}|$ (Theorem \ref{thm:inttoda}).
+The resulting discrete CMC-1 surfaces include the ones considered by Hertrich-Jeromin \cite{Hertrich-Jeromin2000} via the integrable system approach.
+In particular, our construction is applicable even for meshes in the plane that does not support a solution to the discrete Toda-type equation.

-By restricting the combinatorics to triangle lattices, we prove that every smooth CMC-1 surfaces without umbilic points can be approximated by our discrete CMC-1 surfaces (Theorem \ref{thm:converge}).
-It is achieved by proving the convergence of the osculating M\"{o}bius transformations to their smooth counterparts, which relies on the results by He-Schramm \cite{Schramm1998} and B\"{u}cking \cite{Bucking2016}.
+We then establish convergence of discrete CMC-1 surfaces.
+By restricting the combinatorics to triangle lattices, we show that every smooth CMC-1 surfaces without umbilic points can be approximated by our discrete CMC-1 surfaces (Theorem \ref{thm:converge}).
+It relies on the results by He-Schramm \cite{Schramm1998} and B\"{u}cking \cite{Bucking2016}.

-Instead of sharing the same shear coordinates, we also obtain a parallel theory for circle patterns sharing the same intersection angles (Theorem \ref{thm:equid}), though the resulting realizations in hyperbolic space are no longer horospherical nets.
+Instead of sharing the same modulus of cross ratios $|X|=|\tilde{X}|$, we also investigate an alternative theory in terms of a pair of circle patterns sharing the same intersection angles $\Arg X = \Arg \tilde{X}$ (Theorem \ref{thm:equid}).
+We analogously obtain a Weierstrass-type representation, though the resulting realizations in hyperbolic space are no longer horospherical nets.

-In contrast to the smooth theory, the holomorphic data of discrete CMC-1 surfaces in hyperbolic space is different from that of discrete minimal surfaces in $\mathbb{R}^3$.
-In \cite{Lam2017,Lam2018}, it is shown that every discrete minimal surface corresponds to an infinitesimal deformation of a circle pattern, which can be regarded as two circle patterns infinitesimally close to each other.
-The approach in this article enables us to reformulate the construction of discrete minimal surfaces as the osculating M\"{o}bius vector fields and the convergence becomes apparent.
+In contrast to the smooth theory, the Weierstrass data of discrete CMC-1 surfaces in hyperbolic space is different from that of discrete minimal surfaces in $\mathbb{R}^3$.
+In \cite{Lam2017,Lam2018}, it is shown that every discrete minimal surface corresponds to an infinitesimal deformation of a circle pattern.
+For a discrete CMC-1 surface, its Weierstrass data consists of a pair of circle patterns.